 The winning entrant of each contest will receive a $50 gift card for a Nova Scotian independent bookseller and digital publication of their winning entry on WFNS’s social media channels and website.

-The first 50 for 50 Contest invites fiction, nonfiction, and poetry responses to one of the following prompts.
-First prize is digital publication and a $50 gift card to the King’s Co-op Bookstore (Halifax), which offers free pick-up and $5 flat-rate shipping on orders.
+50 for 50 Contest #2 invites very short-form fiction, nonfiction, and poetry responses (up to 50 words) to one of the following prompt passages.
+First prize is digital publication and a $50 gift card to the Block Shop Books (Lunenburg), which can be used in-person or for online orders.

 Prompt A